-Since April 1, 2017, the rate of contribution to the Ontario compensation fund is \$0.25 for every thousand dollars of travel services sold.
+Since April 1, 2017, the rate of contribution to the Ontario compensation fund is \$0.25, plus applicable taxes, for every thousand dollars of travel services sold.
 As in Quebec, taxpayers, in this case travel agents, may draw directly on the compensation fund with a view to be reimbursed for disbursements made to customers in the event of default of an end supplier.
 The maximum amount that may be reimbursed out of the compensation fund to a customer or travel agent for failure to provide travel services is \$5,000 for each person whose travel services were paid for by the customer.
 The maximum amount that may be reimbursed for a failure to provide travel services with respect to all claims arising out of an event or a major event is capped at \$7.0 million.

 Furthermore, in 2017, the Ministry of Government and Consumer Services (the "Ministry") consulted stakeholders about the development of the Regulation and the proposed regulatory changes.
 As such, it is still possible that the rules governing the compensation fund could be amended.
+Consultations in this respect were held from October 5, 2023, to November 10, 2023.